aartimehar/Team-Profile-Generator/README.md

 ## User Story

-As a manager a user want to generate a webpage that displays my team's basic info so that a user have quick access to their emails and GitHub profiles.
+As a Engineer a user want to generate a webpage that displays my team's basic info so that a user have quick access to their emails and GitHub profiles.

 ## Installation